• Home

 Jamie Dimon, chief executive officer of JPMorgan Chase, was once fired from Citigroup before starting on the path which led him to lead America's largest bankAl Drago/Bloomberg - Getty Images

-It was a Sunday afternoon and Jamie Dimon was hosting a hundred potential candidates in his New York City flat when he was called into a meeting with Citigroup’s Sandy Weill and John Reed.
+It was a Sunday afternoon and Jamie Dimon was hosting a hundred potential candidates in his New York City apartment when he was called into a meeting with Citigroup’s Sandy Weill and John Reed.
+The duo asked him to drive to the office, where they outlined structural changes to the team and ultimately asked Dimon to resign.

 Recommended Video

-Reflecting on the day in 1998 during a podcast appearance aired yesterday, Dimon remembered the conversation at first “didn’t make sense to me.”
+Reflecting on the day in 1998 during a podcast appearance aired in July, Dimon remembered the conversation at first “didn’t make sense to me.”

 Speaking to Acquired, the JPMorgan Chase CEO explained: “They said they wanted to make a few changes [and] had three of them: ‘One, we want to make this person in charge of that.’
 I said OK, well that didn’t make sense to me.
 The second one, they wanted to put someone in charge of the global investment bank which I was running, I thought it was another stupid decision.